iu5jae/pYSFReflector/README.md

 ### Avoiding Parallel Incomming Transmissions
 There is also a functionality implemented that prohibits parallel transmissions that can happen if two senders transmit at the same time.
 Here the principle 'first-comes-first-serves' is realized, so the second station in time will just be muted to not disturb the audio.

+### Timeout function and Wild-PTT funcion (as BM), see .ini

+[Protections]
+# timeout Tx [sec]
+Timeout = 240
+# Wild PTT time window [sec]
+WildPTTTime = 5
+# Wild PTT stream count
+WildPTTCount = 3
+# time to callsign reactivation after timeout or WildPTT [sec]
+Treactivate = 1800

+in practice: if you exceed the timeout time (Timeout value) (for example you have the PTT pressed in your pocket) you are "parked", you can listen but not speak for "Treactivate" value, in seconds.

+same thing if the PTT is pressed "wildly" several times in a time window

 ## Easy Installation And Upgrade
 Depending on your used operating system and python3-installation you just have to take care that following libraries are installed: